Skip to content

 Document (module) ID(s) Allows to select the documents to import.
 The documents can be specified as a comma-separated list of document IDs and/or document ID regular expressions.

-Included work item types Allows to select the work item types to import from Polarion (requirements, test cases, etc.) and their respective type abbreviations for use in Teamscale UI.
+Included work item types (expert option) Allows to select the work item types to import from Polarion (requirements, test cases, etc.) and their respective type abbreviations for use in Teamscale UI.

-Included work item link roles Allows to select the work item links to import (duplicates, is implemented by, etc.).
+Included work item link roles (expert option) Allows to select the work item links to import (duplicates, is implemented by, etc.).

 RTC/Jazz-specific Requirements Management Tool Connector Options